btimby/thumbnailer/README.md

 POST or GET:

-- The document is submitted to the office suite for conversion to PDF.
-- The PDF file is provided to ghostscript for conversion to PNG.
-- The PNG file is returned to the caller.
+- The proper backend is selected and the .png file is returned to the caller.
+- Headers are included to control upstream caching.
-- Temporary files are cleaned up after handling the request.
+- Any temporary files are cleaned up after handling the request.